jmeistrich/rnl-conf-2025/slides/slides.md

 - Versioning problem

 <!--
-Hermes has always worked on macOS, but every now and then your React Native macOS build might fail to compile with Hermes?
+Hermes, the JS engine, has always worked on macOS, but it didn't consistently work on React Native macOS.Every now and then your React Native macOS build might fail to compile.
 It was bad enough that we couldn't test Hermes in our CI, even though it mostly worked for end users.
 What's happening here?
 Turns out the answer is simple.
 We're a fork of React Native, and our scripts that choose what version of Hermes to use didn't properly account for that.
 Our main branch would try the latest commit of Hermes, even if we were 1000-2000 commits behind React Native Core.
 Our release branches would always pull the latest minor release, even if we weren't synced that ahead yet.
 -->

 ---